vinkodlak/rigpro.consulting/src/pages/courses/index.md

     url: Wireline URL
   body: >-
     RIGPRO consultants have vast experience in wireline operations.
-All staff members have years of field experience in both cased and open hole operations.
-The course will provide an introductory of formation evaluation, an outline of logging tools and the measurements provided, rigging of wireline equipment, and post job requirements.
+All staff members have years of field experience in both cased and open hole services.
+    The course will provide an introductory to formation evaluation, an outline of logging tools and the measurements provided, rigging of wireline equipment, and post job requirements.
-  subtitle: 'Introductory course outlining wireline operations '
+  subtitle: 'Wireline  101 is an Introductory course outlining wireline operations '
   title: Wireline 101
 ---